RiseVision/old-rise-explorer/README.md

 ## Top Accounts

-To enable Top Accounts functionality, start your lisk node _(not the explorer)_ using the following command:
+To enable Top Accounts functionality, start your rise node _(not the explorer)_ using the following command:

 ```
 TOP=true node app.js